M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq127"></a>
 **(127) How can I fix 'Syntactically invalid HELO argument(s)'?**

-The error *...
+Fejlen *...
 Syntactically invalid HELO argument(s) ...* means that the SMTP server rejected the local IP address or host name.
 You can likely fix this error by enabling or disabling the advanced indentity option *Use local IP address instead of host name*.

 <br />

 <a name="faq128"></a>
 **(128) How can I reset asked questions, for example to show images?**

-You can reset asked questions via the three dots overflow menu in the miscellaneous settings.
+Du kan nulstille stillede spørgsmål via trepriksoverløbsmenuen under diverse indstillinger.

 <br />